When ordering seafood during your next dining experience and Crab is spelled with a 'K', ask why. Here are some other questions to ask.

 3) Do you serve Krab Stix?
 Lotsa sushi out there with krab-like material.
 Is there any real ‘crab’ in there?
 If so, what kind?

 4) Unknown crustaceans served as ‘Wild Caught Lobster.’
-Always ask the server, ’Who was wild when this was caught?
+Always ask the server, ’What was wild when this was caught?
 And what is this shit, anyway?’

 5) And don’t forget: Worms.